 Essentially, striving to reach the most possible people with the most material in the shortest amount of time ironically results in the waste of money, material, and time.
 That’s certainly not high-value.
 High-value content is relevant to your specific, ideal targets.
-ABM strategy allows you to identify those targets and cater your content to them.
+Account based marketing strategy allows you to identify those targets and cater your content to them.
 It’s a more ergonomic use of resources.

 High-value doesn’t mean expensive, and it doesn’t even mean farthest reaching.
 In an ABM strategy, high-value means specially customized content relevant to that account.
 Once we’ve reached this understanding of high-value, developing well-suited content becomes a natural part of the process.